Tony Oliva: Legacy

 Throughout his 15-year career, Oliva possessed a "rather pleasant disposition" and was known as a positive influence in a team's clubhouse.
 He was popular with the fans and the media of the Twin Cities during his career, and was given the nickname "Tony-O".

 Oliva had strong offensive numbers during an era heavily dominated by pitching.
 He batted .304 with 220 home runs, 947 RBI, 870 runs, 1,917 hits, 329 doubles, 48 triples, 448 bases on balls and 86 stolen bases in 1,676 games played.
 In 13 postseason games, he batted .314 with 3 home runs and 5 RBI.
 He was selected to the All-Star team his first eight seasons, surpassing Joe DiMaggio's previous record of six selections.
 In addition, he was a powerful-armed Gold Glove outfielder who led AL right fielders in putouts 6 times, double plays 3 times, and assists twice.

-In a 1976 Esquire magazine article, sportswriter Harry Stein published an "All Time All-Star Argument Starter", consisting of five ethnic baseball teams.
-Oliva was the right fielder on Stein's Latin team - an impossible snub of Hall of Famer Roberto Clemente, but a clear measure of how highly regarded Oliva was in his day.
+As a pinch hitter in his major league career, Oliva was very effective in that role.
+He batted .340 (32-for-94) with 2 home runs and 27 RBI.

 In 1981, Lawrence Ritter and Donald Honig included him in their book The 100 Greatest Baseball Players of All Time.
 They explained what they called "the Smoky Joe Wood Syndrome", in which a player of truly exceptional talent but whose career was curtailed by injury, in spite of not having had career statistics that would quantitatively rank him with the all-time greats, should still be included on their list of the 100 greatest players.

-In 1991, Hall of Famer Catfish Hunter named Oliva the toughest hitter he ever had to face because "he could hit any pitch anywhere... he didn't have any weaknesses."
+At the end of his career in 1979 and again in 1991, Hall of Famer Catfish Hunter named Oliva the toughest hitter he ever had to face because "he could hit any pitch anywhere... he didn't have any weaknesses."
 In 2006, Cy Young Award winner Dean Chance said that Oliva and Carl Yastrzemski were the two toughest hitters he had to face in his career.
 In 2021, three-time All-Star Luis Tiant wrote that Oliva was the toughest hitter he had to face in his career.